esnet/iperf/docs/dev.rst

 https://github.com/esnet/iperf/issues

-**Note:**  Issues submitted to the old iperf3 issue tracker on Google Code will be ignored.
+**Note:** Issues submitted to the old iperf3 issue tracker on Google Code (or comments to existing issues on the Google Code issue tracker) will be ignored.

 Changes from iperf 2.x
 ----------------------